coder/coder/README.md

 ## Getting Started

+If you are exploring Coder for the first time, try using one of these [terraform blueprints](https://github.com/ElliotG/coder-oss-tf) maintained by the community.
+These templates are for exploratory and demo purposes but are a good way to get a feel for how Coder works on AWS, Azure, or GCloud.

-The easiest way to install Coder is to use our [install script](https://github.com/coder/coder/blob/main/install.sh) for Linux and macOS.
+The easiest way to install Coder locally is to use our [install script](https://github.com/coder/coder/blob/main/install.sh) for Linux and macOS.
 For Windows, use the latest `..._installer.exe` file from GitHub Releases.